UK lawmakers vote to support plan to stop no-deal Brexit | DW | 03.09.2019

-At the end of an evening showdown in Parliament, lawmakers voted to take control of parliamentary time.
-The move paves the way for MPs to pass legislation tomorrow that would force Boris Johnson to seek a Brexit delay.
+The move paves the way for MPs to pass legislation that would force Boris Johnson to seek a Brexit delay.
+The prime minister has said he will call for a general election if lawmakers vote to block no-deal Brexit.

-Johnson's government has already lost its parliamentary majority, after Conservative MP Phillip Lee crossed the floor and defected to the Liberal Democrats as the prime minister spoke.
-In his resignation letter published via Twitter, he said Johnson's Conservative government was "aggressively pursuing a damaging Brexit in unprincipled ways" and accused the government of "using political manipulation, bullying and lies."
+The prime minister's government lost its parliamentary majority, after Conservative MP Phillip Lee crossed the floor and defected to the Liberal Democrats as the prime minister spoke in the House of Commons.

-Boris Johnson urged lawmakers to vote against today's motion, concluding his statement with the line he has reportedly asked his MPs to repeat in the later debate: "There's only one way to describe this deal: It's [opposition Labour leader] Jeremy Corbyn's surrender deal."

-Jeremy Corbyn called for the house to "stop the government from riding roughshod over constitutional and democratic rights in this country," and attacked Johnson's government as one "with no mandate, no morals, and as of today, no majority."

 Live updates (all times in UTC/GMT):